Vintage Accordion Photos, for good or ill

 So to hold you over, let me tell you there are piles of old accordion pics online.

-First, if you’ve never seen it, here’s Judy Kruskal’s Concertina Gallery, a lovely set of mostly concertina pics.
-She’s got some classic Salvation Army pics (The Sally Ann has some concertina history!), African American, vaudeville, and minstrel-show players, and other fine old ones.
+First, if you’ve never seen it, here’s a lovely set of mostly concertina pics: Jody Kruskal’s Concertina Gallery [spelling corrected Sept 2015, Sorry Jody! http://www.jodykruskal.com].
+He’s got some classic Salvation Army pics (The Sally Ann has some concertina history!), African American, vaudeville, and minstrel-show players, and other fine old ones.

 Then, a friend stumbled-me onto a ring of collectors who’ve posted a zillion old photos of various accordions.
 Their comments indicate a distinct lack of knowledge of proper squeezebox nomenclature, (“concertina” indeed, that’s a melodeon!) and their ironic play on anti-accordion sentiments is a biting satire of the old-foggie generation’s shallow dismissal of our fair instrument.
 Ha!
 I hope to settle in with an understanding school-marmy “educational” voice – juxtaposed with their tounge-in-cheak anti-accordion schtick, it should be mildly entertaining.